 DEDICATION: A gift or donation of property by the owner to a governmental unit.
 The transfer is conveyed by a plat or a written separate instrument.
-The act of dedicating is completed with a formal acceptance by the governing body.
+The act of dedicating is completed with a formal acceptance by the applicable governing body and filing with the McPherson County Register of Deeds.